-- Section A: (notification) to be completed by the staff who witnessed the incident that occurred.
-Submit section A and B to next level for notification for SAC 1 incidents. - Section B: (Account of the event by patient, staff or other witnesses) to be completed by staff, patients or other that were directly involved while the incident took place. - Section C: (investigation) to be completed by investigator(s) of the incident, in most cases this would be the manager(s) of section where the incident took place.
+(notification) - to be completed by the staff who witnessed the incident that occurred.
+Submit section A and B to next level Section A:

+for notification for SAC 1 incidents.

+(Account of the event by patient, staff or other witnesses) - to be completed by staff, patients or other that were directly Section B:

+involved while the incident took place.

+(investigation) - to be completed by investigator(s) of the incident, in most cases this would be the manager(s) of section Section C:

+Ref no:

+where the incident took place.